Nathan Phillips Square: 21st century

 After the Toronto Raptors won the 2019 NBA Finals, the subsequent parade on June 17, 2019, in Toronto culminated at Nathan Phillips Square, with two million people in total attendance, the largest public gathering in one place for one event in Canadian history; a shooting broke out in a portion of the square where four people were shot and injured.

+The square held a countdown clock for the 2026 FIFA World Cup, which Canada co-hosted.